msvalina/pcl-surface-mesh-reconstruction/README.md

 program.
 [RGBDSlam][4] is installed as part of ROS [Robot operating system][5]

-This is a draft version of thesis and working version of program.
+This is a last version of thesis and working version of program.

-*Last* *draft* version of thesis after 135 days and 133 commits can be [downloaded here][6]
+*Last* version of thesis after can be [downloaded here][6]

 ### Graphical project description
 ![alt text][project-description]